da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 Please note: iRODS can be setup to use a "federation" of iRODS Servers forming a mostly independent "zones" as well as the concept of having one Zone with several resource servers.
 Please refer to the iRODS Documentation about this.
 DNSCore supports both operational modes.

 Each Zone needs at least one database (so called ICAT Server).
-The usage of Postgres is encouraged here.
+The use of Postgres is encouraged here.

 All iRODS Servers (as well in federated or in resource server mode) need at least to have two resources: